mqliang/kubernetes/cluster/caicloud/README.md

 ### Steps to rebase to upstream

+- Use Linux OS
 - Find the tag commit to rebase and checkout to caicloud master branch
   - Checkout to a new branch, e.g. `git checkout -b rebase-branch`
   - If we want to rebase to v1.3, then run `git log --grep "v1.3"` to find the commit
 - Run `git rebase --preserve-merges -i $COMMIT_ID` and resolve conflicts
+  - Delete all commits above `Add anchang cloudprovider`
   - Use `git config --global rerere.enabled true` to reuse recorded resolution (this is a global configuration, so only need to run once)
   - Note as we've changed API types, we'll always get conflict with generated files: it is better to just